 As most people know, dogs evolved from wolves.
 Whilst wolves and dogs are still the same species and can interbreed, our dogs’ ancestors evolved from the wolf a long time ago, not as hunters, but as scavengers around human settlements.
+Scavengers have no need to hunt cooperatively as a pack and therefore dogs have less need for a complex social organisation than wolves.
+Interestingly, domestic dogs have smaller brains than wolves with a reduced ability to problem solve, the propensity for domestication to select for people pleasing juvenile characteristics has shrunk the dog brain, a process known as ‘neotany’.

 The theory that wolves (and therefore dogs) live in a ‘dominance hierarchy’ was based on studying groups of unrelated wolves in captive situations.
 It seems that unrelated, captive wolves tend to fight amongst themselves and compete over resources.
 This has led to the theory that wolves live in a ‘dominance hierarchy’.
-However, this was only ever a theory, most respected authorities now believe that wolves live in family units, rather than in large packs and that there is no formal, ‘linear hierarchy’.
-Scavengers have no need to hunt cooperatively as a pack therefore dogs have less need for a complex social organisation than wolves.
-In addition, domestic dogs have smaller brains than wolves with a reduced ability to problem solve.
-The propensity for domestication to select for juvenile characteristics which are more people pleasing has shrunk the dog brain, a process known as ‘neotany’.
+However, this was only ever a theory, most respected authorities (including David Mech who's therory it was) now believe that wolves live in family units, rather than in large packs and that there is no formal, ‘linear hierarchy’.

 Dominance-based training methods as advocated by some dog trainers assume that many problem behaviours are motivated by an inherent desire for that individual to be dominant.
 They often focus on suppressing the unwanted behaviour by using harsh training methods.
 These training methods can often appear to work, but the results are often short-lived, as the suppressed behaviour is likely to rear its ugly head again, possibly worse than before.
-This can also be dangerous, for example, if fear is the underlying emotion prompting aggressive behaviour then harsh training methods are likely to frighten the dog still further and it may react with more extreme aggression or simply ‘shut down’.
+This can also be dangerous, for example, if fear is the underlying emotion prompting aggressive behaviour then harsh training methods are likely to frighten the dog still further and they may react with more extreme aggression or simply ‘shut down’.
 A ‘shut down’ dog may no longer be aggressive but they are certainly not happy or ‘cured’!
 A properly qualified behaviourist will observe the situation and apply their knowledge in an attempt to understand the underlying issues contributing to the problem behaviour and work from there.